bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 ### Layer 4: Request Validation — Certificate Authority / Policy Decision Plane

 This is the architectural centerpiece.
 Every request from Layer 3 passes through an independent Certificate Authority that the agent cannot influence, manipulate, or bypass.

+**The CA is on the execution path, not the reasoning path.** Agent cognition and planning continue even when the CA is unavailable; only privileged action is gated.
+This preserves business continuity while maintaining security enforcement.

 #### Validation Criteria